 Lloyd Owle - stone carving

 Lloyd Carl Owle of Cherokee, NC uses his knowledge of legends and stories to carve masks, birds, and animals, describing his work as "realistic with subtle emphasis on the mystical."
 He demonstrates stone and wood carving, creating figures in stone representative of Cherokee myths and dreams.
 Owle attended WCU and has worked for many years with troubled youth often working with them to learn and practice traditional arts.

 A descendant of Johannes Plott who brought the first Plott Hounds to North Carolina, Bob Plott is an author and living historian.
 With Charles Brown, Bob will be demonstrating an 18th Century hunting camp complete with a bark-tanning of deer hides.
 Charles is one of the finest 18th Century hunting accoutrement makers around today, specializing in horns, knives, and hunting bags.

 William Rogers – blacksmithing

-Rogers, a well-known metalsmith and member of the Southern Highland Craft Guild, showcases his blacksmithing skills.
-He has taught metalsmithing throughout his career and is currently working with Cherokee High School students.
+Rogers, a well-known metalsmith and member of the Southern Highland Craft Guild, will showcase his blacksmithing skills.
+He has taught metal smithing including working with iron and copper throughout his career.
+Living in Cullowhee, he is currently working with Cherokee High School students.

 R. O. Wilson - logging skills

-A long time festival favorite demonstrating cross-cut saw sharpening, Wilson logged for over 45 years all over the Southern Appalachians.
+A long-time festival favorite who demonstrates cross-cut saw sharpening, Wilson logged for over 45 years all over the Southern Appalachians.
 He hand hewed logs and split shingles for a half-dovetailed cabin in MHC's exhibit on the Scotch-Irish settlers.
-Wilson, known for his expertise, helped the Georgia Historical Society re-do the shingle roof of their Payne Cabin.
+A native of Jackson County he is widely known for his expertise and recently assisted the Union Historical Society of Georgia re-do the shingle roof of their Payne Cabin.